droosma/blog/content/post/exploring-opentelemetry/index.md

 app.Run();
 ```

-In this code snippet, we're configuring a .NET application with OpenTelemetry for observability.
 We start off with establishing a ResourceBuilder to define our application metadata—specifically its name and version.

 We then inject OpenTelemetry into our logging services, associating it with our defined ResourceBuilder and specifying a console exporter to direct our logs to the console.